 SACI is at the center of this innovation.
-In US-accredited programs and courses merging individual artistic practice in a contemporary context with Florence’s rich and layered past, students choose from 84 courses ranging from Fresco Painting and Sculpture to Fashion Design and Digital Multimedia.
-Beyond the classroom, institutional collaborations and community outreach are the staples of SACI life and learning, and SACI’s new collaborations connect students with some of Italy’s most renowned museums.
+In US-accredited programs and courses merging individual artistic practice in a contemporary context with Florence’s rich and layered past, students choose from 68 courses ranging from Fresco Painting and Sculpture to Fashion Design and Digital Multimedia.
+Beyond the classroom, institutional collaborations and community outreach are the staples of SACI life and learning, and SACI’s new collaborations connect students with some of Italy’s most renowned museums, institutions, and industries.
 Propelling an already life-changing opportunity to new heights, these initiatives break down boundaries between art, design, fashion, anthropology, science, and history to develop independent and innovative artists with an unmatched knowledge and awareness of contemporary and historical culture in a rapidly changing world.

 Download a copy of the SACI Collaborations brochure.

 In addition to our collaborations with museums and institutions, SACI actively participates in city-wide dialogue with leaders in the field of education and innovation in Florence.
 In October 2020 panel discussions for Firenze Now!, a series hosted by the British Institute of Florence and launched with Florence Mayor Dario Nardella, SACI President Steven Brittan took part in discussions on the future of Florence concerning the knowledge economy, international education and research, and the challenges and opportunities in post-Covid Florence.

 (For students in Graphic Design and/or Fashion Design courses)